Addressing Parenting Students' Needs

 ECMC Foundation began evaluating activities and outcomes in partnership with Education Northwest, which began in January 2021, as well as developed strategies to frame what the initiative plans to fund and achieve by December 2025.

-Our road map to success includes four key strategies that we expect will lead to identified outcomes, and ultimately achieve progress toward the Foundation’s North Star: By 2040 equity gaps in postsecondary completion are eliminated, so that underserved learners have greater opportunity for social and economic mobility.
-These four strategies are:
+Our road map to success includes four key strategies that we expect will lead to identified outcomes, and ultimately achieve progress toward the Foundation’s North Star goal.
+These four strategies include:

 Opportunities for Funding

-The initiative’s multiyear commitment will distribute grants and investments through a series of requests for proposals and the Foundation’s open letter of inquiry portal.
-Funding decisions incorporate the latest research from the field and findings from the initiative’s initial round of grants to focus on high-impact strategies so that single mother students can fulfill their educational goals.
+The initiative’s multiyear commitment will distribute grants and investments through the Foundation’s open letter of inquiry portal.
+Funding decisions incorporate the latest research from the field and findings from the initiative’s initial round of grants to focus on high-impact strategies so that parenting students can fulfill their educational goals.

-As the only national funder focused on single mother students, ECMC Foundation invested $6.5 million dollars from 2016 to 2020 that laid the groundwork for needed systemic change.
-Since 2021, ECMC Foundation has distributed more than $14 million in grants to 23 organizations and institutions working towards improving outcomes for single mother students and their families.
+As one of the few national funders focused on parenting students and identifying single mother students, ECMC Foundation invested $6.5 million dollars from 2016 to 2020 that laid the groundwork for needed systemic change.
+Since 2021, ECMC Foundation has distributed more than $14 million in grants to 23 organizations and institutions working towards improving outcomes for single mother students, parenting students and their families.

 Learnings from the Field